N3RDIUM/AstroPi/README.md

 <h1 align="center">AstroPi</h1>

-<p align="center">A DIY astronomy camera made with a raspberry pi 5 and the HQ Camera!
-This project is in its pre beta stage. </p>
+<p align="center">A DIY astronomy camera made with a raspberry pi 5 and the HQ Camera! </p>

 ## Overview
 TODO